DiegoZoracKy/magicli/README.md

   --param
 ```

-Calling *mainMethod* without any parameter
+Calling *mainMethod* without any parameter:
 `$ your-module mainMethod`

 results in: